 No matter what decade in retrospect had to offer the most interesting architectural ideas or futuristic furniture visions, each edition is grand and functions as valuable vault for past lifestyle and design concepts.

 As can be expected, there is a whole lot of content and pictures in great reproduction quality, that, as usual for titles edited by design specialists Charlotte & Peter Fiell, also can be measured in sheer weight.
-As each volume comes as heavy 4,5 lbs book.
-The same editors already presented titles on industrial design, collector cars and naturally the Decorative Arts series.
+As each volume comes as a heavy 4,5 lb book.
+The same editors have already presented titles on industrial design, collector cars and naturally the Decorative Arts series.

 Review by Dr. A. Ebert © 2023